IBS-Friendly Indian Dinner Recipes

 It aligns beautifully with sattvic dietary principles, offering purity and ease without compromising on flavor.
 Ideal for IBS-friendly dinners, it warms the gut and leaves you content, not weighed down.

-Watch: No Onion No Garlic Dal (YouTube Video)
+Watch Our Video: No Onion No Garlic Weight Loss Dal Recipe

 Steak‑Style Palak Paneer